 A 403(b) is a tax-advantaged retirement plan available to many of America’s public employees, employees of universities and hospitals, religious leaders and workers at non-governmental organizations.
 Like a 401(k), a 403(b) comprises contributions that aren’t taxed right away.
 The contributions grow in a tax-deferred plan, with taxes paid upon withdrawal.

 A 403(b) is also known as a tax-sheltered annuity (TSA).
-It’s like a 401(k), but for workers who aren’t with big private companies.
+It’s like a 401(k), but for public and non-profit institutions rather than private companies.
 For some employees, participation in a 403(b) is mandatory, while for others it’s optional.

 Contributions to a 403(b) plan are usually taken from your wages before taxes.
-The money that goes into your 403(b) account won’t hit ever hit your bank account (meaning you won’t be tempted to spend it).
+The money that goes into your account won’t hit ever hit your bank account (meaning you won’t be tempted to spend it).
 This is known as an “elective salary deferral.”
+The upside to these pre-tax contributions is that it lowers your taxable income, which means you’re paying less in taxes at the same time you’re saving for retirement.
+You will, however, have to pay taxes once you start withdrawing your funds.

 How Does It Work?

-Those who enroll and make voluntary contributions can choose between annuities and mutual funds.
-Mutual funds mix stocks, bonds and money market holdings, and charge fees (and sometimes commission) to fund owners.
+Those who enroll and make voluntary contributions can choose to invest their contributions in either annuities or mutual funds.
+Mutual funds are “baskets” of securities, potentially including stocks, bonds and money market holdings, and charge fees (and sometimes commissions) to investors.
 Annuities come in a few different flavors: fixed, equity indexed and variable.
 The name of the annuity tells you how the interest rate works.
-Either your money will grow according to: a fixed interest rate; an equity-indexed rate tied to the overall stock market; or, in the case of a variable annuity, to the performance of individual investments.
+Your money will grow according to either a fixed interest rate; an equity-indexed rate tied to the overall stock market; or, in the case of a variable annuity, to the performance of individual investments.

 If you participate in a 403(b), make sure to opt for a low-fee plan.
 Fees can eat into your retirement savings – to the tune of tens of thousands of dollars.

-Some lucky ducks have employers who make their own contributions to their employees’ 403(b) plans.
+Employers may also make contributions to your 403(b) account..
 These are known as “nonelective employer contributions.”
-If you contribute to a 403(b) via elective deferrals and you get employer contributions, the total can’t exceed the lesser of either $53,000 or 100% of the previous year’s wages and benefits.
+If you contribute to a 403(b) via elective deferrals and you get employer contributions, the total can’t exceed the lesser of either $56,000 or 100% of the previous year’s wages and benefits in 2019.

 - If you separate from your employer, you can roll over the funds in your 403(b).